Your Friend the Rat

-Your Friend the Rat is a 2007 American computer animated short film by Pixar.
+Your Friend the Rat is a 2007 American animated short film by Pixar, written and directed by Jim Capobianco.
 The special takes on the form of an educational film and stars rats Remy and Emile, the main protagonists of Ratatouille, who argue for the reconciliation of humans and rats.
 They use historical facts presented via various styles of animation in a style similar to the Adventures in Music shorts, Melody and Toot, Whistle, Plunk and Boom.

 This is Pixar's only special to feature traditional animation; at eleven minutes, it is also the 3rd longest Pixar special to date.
-Along with 2D animation, the short also includes stop-motion animation, computer generated imagery (CGI) and live action, much like the children's television show, A Little Curious.
+Along with 2D animation, the short also includes stop-motion animation, computer-generated imagery (CGI) and live-action, much like the children's television show, A Little Curious.

 Like Ratatouille, Your Friend the Rat also features a musical sequence.
 This is also Pixar's only special to have a cameo of a protagonist of a film that would be released a year later, which was a cameo of WALL-E. Your Friend the Rat won the category of Best Animated Short Subject at the 35th Annual Annie Awards.

+The short was not released in Japan due to the short containing comedic use of live-action footage of the Atomic Bomb.

 Plot

-The special starts in with Remy introducing himself and Emile to the audience and speaking on behalf of oppressed rats everywhere.
-Emile starts frowning about having to speak out, while Remy pulls a scroll and a two dimensional animation starts by presenting the relation between a human and a rat in contrast with human dog and human cat relationships.
+The special starts in with Remy introducing himself and his brother Emile to the audience and speaking on behalf of oppressed rats everywhere.
+Emile starts frowning about having to speak out, while Remy pulls a scroll and a two-dimensional animation starts by presenting the relation between a human and a rat in contrast with human/dog and human/cat relationships.

-Remy points out that humans regarded rats in former times as sacred and luck bringing.
-He says that during the Roman Empire if a white rat crosses your path, it brought good luck, while if a black rat crosses your path, it brought bad luck.
+Remy points out that humans regarded rats in former times as sacred and luck-bringing.
+He mentions their sacredness in India for being the transport vehicle of the Hindu god Ganesh.
+He also says that during the Roman Empire, it was believed that a white rat crossing your path would bring good luck, while a black rat crossing your path would bring bad luck.

-He moves on to discussing black rats (Rattus rattus) and their connection to the Black Death, pointing out that it was caused by fleas not rats, resulting in the death of one third of Europe's population.
-Remy further presents the brown rat's (Rattus norvegicus) history, mentioning their part in ending the Black Death, their honorable position in the Chinese zodiac, and their sacredness in India for being the transport vehicle of the Hindu god Ganesh.
+He moves on to discussing black rats (Rattus rattus) and their connection to the Black Death, pointing out that it was caused by fleas instead of rats, resulting in the death of one third of Europe's population, and just as many rats.
+Remy further presents the brown rat's (Rattus norvegicus) history, mentioning their part in ending the Black Death and their honorable position in the Chinese zodiac.